 Click the red Remove button.
-If removal succeeds, you should see this toast notification:
+If removal succeeds, you should see this notification:

-And the original error message will re-appear in the conversation's activities.
+The original error message will reappear in the conversation's activities.
 You will need to resend the message once the address is removed.

 If you remove an address from the suppression list and get a bounce error again within 6 months, you'll see this message if you try to remove the address:

 The reason for this is that repeatedly removing the block and trying to send again defeats the purpose of a suppression list and will reduce your sending reputation.
 It also indicates that an issue persists with that recipient.
 If this happens, we recommend reaching out to the recipient through a different channel of communication to determine the reason for the block.